-We’re proud to be part of the new Veterans’ Gateway service which promises to be the first point of contact for veterans and their families seeking support.
+We’re proud to be part of the Veterans’ Gateway service which is the first point of contact for veterans and their families seeking support.

 Independent research commissioned by Veterans’ Gateway shows the military charity sector currently leaves two thirds (64 per cent) of veterans ‘confused’, while one fifth (20 per cent) of veterans having been referred to between three and 10 charities before eventually finding support.
 Veterans’ Gateway aims to make this process easier by assessing needs at the first point of contact and connecting people with the right help when they need it, wherever they are.
 The service has a network of over 30 expert partners, including Forces Pension Society, coming from across the military and non-military not for profit sector.
 With more partners being added, the service can help on a number of areas, including:

 - Living independently

 - Mental well-being

 - Physical health

 Who is part of Veterans’ Gateway?

 Veterans’ Gateway is made up of a consortium of organisations and Armed Forces charities, including The Royal British Legion, SSAFA – the Armed Forces charity, Poppyscotland, Combat Stress and service provider Connect Assist.

 Funded by The Armed Forces Covenant, this is the first time a group of this kind has come together formally to deliver a service to help the Armed Forces community.